Key takeaways

 Technical Architecture

-Arbor is built in Rust with a native UI layer and a daemon for persistent sessions.[2]
-The daemon manages terminal sessions and agent status, surviving app restarts.
+Arbor is built in Rust with a native UI layer and a shared daemon that backs the desktop app, web UI, CLI, and MCP server.[4]
+The daemon manages terminal sessions, supervised processes, and agent status, surviving app restarts — and can run on a remote host.

 Key Technical Details